Grieve's Modern Musculoskeletal Physiotherapy, 4th Edition

 SECTION 4.1 INTRODUCTION 41 Cervical Spine: Idiopathic Neck Pain Gwendolen Jull, Deborah Falla, Shaun O’Leary, Christopher McCarthy 42 Whiplash-Associated Disorders Michele Sterling, Tze Siong Ng, David Walton, Ashley Smith 43

-Gwendolen Jull, PhD, MPhty, GradDipManipTher, DipPhty, FACP, Emeritus Professor, Physiotherapy, School of Health and Rehabilitation Sciences, The University of Queensland, Australia, Ann Moore, PhD, GradDipPhys, FCSP, DipTP, CertEd, FMACP, ILTM, Professor of Physiotherapy, School of Health Professions, University of Brighton, Eastbourne, UK, Deborah Falla, PhD, BPhty, Professor, Chair in Rehabilitation Science and Physiotherapy, School of Sport, Exercise and Rehabilitation Sciences, University of Birmingham, UK, Jeremy Lewis, BApSci (Physio), PhD, FCSP, Consultant Physiotherapist for London Shoulder Clinic, Centre for Health and Human Performance & for Central London Community Healthcare NHS Trust, UK; Professor (Adjunct) of Musculoskeletal Research, Clinical Therapies, University of Limerick, Ireland; Reader in Physiotherapy, School of Health and Social Work, University of Hertfordshire, UK, Chris McCarthy, PhD, PGDs Biomech, Manual Therapy, Physiotherapy, FMACP, FCSP, Clinical Fellow, Manchester School of Physiotherapy, Manchester Metropolitan University, Manchester, UK and Michele Sterling, PhD, MPhty, BPhty, Grad Dip Manip Physio, FACP, Chief Investigator, CCRE Spine; Associate Professor, School of Medicine and School of Health and Rehabilitation Sciences; Associate Director, Centre for National Research on Disability and Rehabilitation Medicine (CONROD); Director Rehabilitation Research Program (CONROD); Senior Lecturer, Division of Physiotherapy, School of Health and Rehabilitation Sciences, University of Queensland, Brisbane, Australia
+Gwendolen Jull, PhD, MPhty, GradDipManipTher, DipPhty, FACP, Emeritus Professor, Physiotherapy, School of Health and Rehabilitation Sciences, The University of Queensland, Australia, Ann Moore, PhD, GradDipPhys, FCSP, DipTP, CertEd, FMACP, ILTM, Professor of Physiotherapy, School of Health Professions, University of Brighton, Eastbourne, UK, Deborah Falla, PhD, BPhty, Professor, Chair in Rehabilitation Science and Physiotherapy, School of Sport, Exercise and Rehabilitation Sciences, University of Birmingham, UK, Jeremy Lewis, BApSci (Physio), PhD, FCSP, Consultant Physiotherapist for London Shoulder Clinic, Centre for Health and Human Performance & for Central London Community Healthcare NHS Trust; University of Limerick, Ireland; School of Health and Social Work, University of Hertfordshire, UK, Christopher McCarthy, PhD, PGDs Biomech, Manual Therapy, Physiotherapy, FMACP, FCSP, Clinical Fellow, Manchester School of Physiotherapy, Manchester Metropolitan University, Manchester, UK and Michele Sterling, PhD, MPhty, BPhty, Grad Dip Manip Physio, FACP, Chief Investigator, CCRE Spine; Associate Professor, School of Medicine and School of Health and Rehabilitation Sciences; Associate Director, Centre for National Research on Disability and Rehabilitation Medicine (CONROD); Director Rehabilitation Research Program (CONROD); Senior Lecturer, Division of Physiotherapy, School of Health and Rehabilitation Sciences, University of Queensland, Brisbane, Australia